-- Paint thinner and other solvents are flammable and toxic to eyes, skin, and respiratory tract. - Avoid skin and eye contact. - Good general ventilation is normally adequate. - Keep away from open flames or other combustible items. - 1.
-Wash trailer to remove all accumulated dirt and grime. - Use any mineral spirits paint thinner (or its equivalent) to remove grease and oil from all parts of the trailer.
-Rinse degreasing solution off with cold water. - DO NOT use paint thinner to clean any rubber components such as hoses, suspension air bags, and bushings.
+- 1. Wash semitrailer to remove all accumulated dirt and grime. - Use any mineral spirits paint thinner (or its equivalent) to remove grease and oil from all parts of the trailer.
+Rinse degreasing solution off with cold water.
+DO NOT use paint thinner to clean any rubber components such as hoses, suspension air bags, and bushings.
 The paint thinner will dry out the rubber and cause it to deteriorate. - 3.
-Inspect trailer for cause of any reported troubles. - 4.
+Inspect semitrailer for cause of any reported troubles. - 4.
 Scrape, sand, prime, and repaint areas where finish is missing or where there is evidence of corrosion. - 5.
 Replace any missing or illegible decals.
-Replace any missing or damaged reflective tape. - See Troubleshooting Guide on Page 5-1 for any trailer system not functioning correctly, or where wear, distortion, or breakage can be found.
+Replace any missing or damaged reflective tape. - See Troubleshooting Guide on Page 5-1 for any semitrailer system not functioning correctly, or where wear, distortion, or breakage can be found.
 Administer "REMEDY" according to right-hand column of Troubleshooting guide. - 7.
-After disassembling any components, thoroughly clean dirt and old lubricant from all parts. - DO NOT use a wire brush on any bearing parts or surfaces.
-Use a natural or synthetic bristle brush. - DO NOT use compressed air, or spin bearing parts when cleaning.
-These practices can throw solvents, dirt, or metal particles into your eyes. - Dry clean parts with lint free, clean, soft absorbent, cloth or paper.
-Wash and dry hands. - 8.
-Inspect seals, seal wiping surfaces, bearing caps, and bearing cones for wear, pitting, chipping, or other damage.
+After disassembling any components, thoroughly clean dirt and old lubricant from all parts.
+Do not use a wire brush on any bearing parts or surfaces use a stiff bristle brush.
+Do not use compressed air, or spin bearing parts when cleaning.
+These practices can throw solvents, dirt, or metal particles into your eyes.
+Dry clean parts with lint free, clean, soft, absorbent, cloth or paper.
+Wash and dry hands. - Inspect seals, seal wiping surfaces, bearing caps, and bearing cones for wear, pitting, chipping, or other damage.